electronicayciencia/esp32-misc/usb_serial_jtag_read/README.md

-# USB Serial JTAG Read
+# USB Serial JTAG Read Bug

+> TLDR: Skip to the bottom of the README to see the buggy driver code.

 ## Overview

 Derived from ESP-IDF 5.5.2 USB serial JTAG echo example to demostrate **ESP-IDF bug in ESP Serial JTAG driver**.

 It just reads bytes from USB CDC device and prints them over UART0.

 ## How to use example